 At the beginning, I often nursed both boys to sleep or very close to sleep.
 Neither took a pacifier, but I’ve heard this one is great because it doesn’t fall out!
 Miles sucked his thumb and Ellis sucks two of his fingers also.
 Babies naturally use sucking as a comfort.
 So however you or your baby wants to accomplish this- it works wonders!
 I personally do not think nursing to sleep created any sleep problems for my boys, even though I know others say it can.
 If you have always nursed your baby to sleep and want to transition, just make sure they have something else as a soothing replacement.

 Pausing.
 So essential.
 Many times at night Ellis gets up and starts talking to himself a little bit.
 I don’t go in to get him.
 It usually lasts a minute or two and then he falls back asleep.
 Pause if your baby wakes up.
-This also helps them learn to fall asleep on their own.
+This also helps them learn to fall asleep on their own, which is a huge part of sleep training a newborn.
 If they continue to wake up more and get increasingly upset, then go in and repeat your soothing routine.
 A video monitor works wonders for this, because you don’t have to wonder what they are doing but can just look at the screen.

 Other developmental milestones to be aware of in the future: Nap times do eventually take place naturally at certain times of day.
 Between 3-4 months, your baby starts taking a morning (9-10am), afternoon (1-2pm) and a short third nap (4pm).
 If you notice, it still follows the same wake time window.
 At 4 months, babies naturally want an earlier bedtime.
 We did a 7pm bedtime.
 The recommended window is 6-8pm.
 Night time sleep should be about 12 hours.
 Both my boys dropped their night feedings around 6 months, but they may need them up to 9 months.